fariz-codes/nda/README.md

 ### Launch-on-boot

-This will be available, only if the `Start-on-boot` is enabled.
+This will be available, only if the `Start-on-boot` option is enabled.

 Once this option is enabled, NDA application will be opened in the default internet browser during the system startup.